-SCEL, through its subsidiaries, acquired a 15% interest in certain Petroliam Nasional Berhad natural gas assets ("NMJV").
+SCEL holds a 15% interest in certain Petroliam Nasional Berhad natural gas assets ("NMJV").
 These assets include natural gas producing properties and reserves in northeast British Columbia.
 This acquisition was completed with China Huadian Corporation ("Huadian"), whereby SCEL owns two-thirds and Huadian owns one-third of the interest in the natural gas assets.